Rates and fees verified as correct at 20 January, 2021. Other information correct at the time of writing. Advertiser disclosure.

 Stella’s comprehensive car insurance policy covers anyone who drives your car, as long as they meet the terms and conditions.
 This includes a learner driver, driving your car while under supervision from a fully licensed driver.

-Stella’s car insurance cover is comprehensive, meaning it covers a whole range of things.
+Stella’s car insurance cover is comprehensive, meaning it covers your vehicle and items within it in a whole range of circumstances.
 This includes:

-The premium Stella charges you will be dependent on your driving history, what options you’ve chosen with your policy, any discounts that may be available to you, GST, government fees, duties and charges.
+The premium Stella charges you will be dependent on your driving history, any optional extras you’ve included with your policy, plus your gender and age.